 For more information about speaking events, CLICK HERE.

 Often people want to know what happened next… What happened after the film?
 Shortly after Burning Water was filmed, the Lauridsen’s sold the farm where it was filmed and moved to another location just South East of Rosebud, Alberta.
 Once EnCana had been absolved of responsibility for contaminating the aquifer, and was no longer required to provide clean water, the family could not afford the cost of having water trucked in for themselves and their livestock, and no longer felt safe bathing in the contaminated water.

 The battle over the contamination of the Rosebud Aquifer continues with Jessica Ernst, a neighbour who lives just West of Rosebud, AB.
 Ernst hopes to take her lawsuit all the way to the Supreme Court of Canada; her case may redefine the laws in Canada in the years to come and should be followed closely.

 The blog is run by Aiyana, Fiona Lauridsen’s eldest child and only daughter, who appears in the opening shot of Burning Water riding her horse, and again in her grad-dress near the end of the film.
-She felt that being followed by film-makers made the awkwardness of being a teenage girl that much more uncomfortable, and thus, she says nothing in the film and recalls spending a great deal of time hiding in her bedroom (like any typical teenager would).
+She felt that being followed by film-makers made the awkwardness of being a teenage girl that much more uncomfortable, and thus, she says nothing in the film and recalls spending a great deal of time hiding in her bedroom.
 In the intervening years, she found her voice and followed her mothers outspoken objections to continued industry development.

 The opinions of this blog are her own, and do not necessarily reflect the opinions of her mother, her employer, or anyone else.
 All opinions are subject to change; a consequence of having an open-mind and an ever-expanding knowledge base, therefore old posts may reflect past feelings and opinions.